siddharthkumarrai/Statics/Advanced_statistics.md

 **Definition:** Models the number of events occurring in a fixed time interval when events happen independently at a constant average rate.

-**From your lecture:** Discrete Random Variable (PMF) that describes the number of events occurring in a fixed time interval.
+**Discrete Random Variable (PMF) that describes the number of events occurring in a fixed time interval.**

 ### Real-World Examples from Your Class
 - **Number of people visiting hospital every hour**